zzzhy/tinyspring/README.md

 All three syntax are valid.

-If your query is very complex or you are JPQL export and you wish to write your JPQL directly:
+If your query is very complex or you are JPQL expert and you wish to write your JPQL directly:

     List<User> resultList = userDao.begeinQuery()
                                    .query("SELECT m FROM User m WHERE m.signInTime BETWEEN :a AND :b")